This post is also available in: Português

 Let’s go through this process by watching a video, to understand it better.

 Before that, don’t forget to select the option Use HTML, as illustrated by the image above.

 Thereafter, it’s all done!
 All you need to do now is send a message and test it out.

 Viewing dashed borders while composing an

-You can note while watching this video that, while writing a new message with Thunderbird, a dashed border is seen around the email signature.
-This is a definitive configuration of the email client, and we are not able to change it.
+While watching this video that, while writing a new message with Thunderbird, a dashed border is seen around the email signature.
+This is a definitive configuration of the email client, and we cannot change it.

 As promised, here’s a video going through all the steps listed above.

-All done.
-If you have any questions or difficulties while creating an email signature in Thunderbird, please get in touch with our support team.
+If you need any clarification or difficulties while creating an email signature in Thunderbird, please get in touch with our support team.